nulab/nu-cookie-banner/README.md

 ### Initializing

-Initialization depends on a language cookie key set by the site.
+Initialization depends on company name and a language cookie key set by the site.
 Defaults to English.
 ```
-nuCookie.render('lang');
+nuCookie.render('company', 'lang');
 ```